The FedEx 7-Day Delivery Announcement: More Than Meets the Eye

 “Eventually all of those SmartPost packages will be delivered directly by FedEx Ground.
 It’s not that the service is going away, it’s just that the final delivery will be handled by FedEx Ground as opposed to the U.S. Postal Service,” says Patrick Fitzgerald, Senior VP for Integrated Marketing and Communications at FedEx.

 The impact on the USPS is obvious; this change means fewer packages and less volume in its network.
-The financial implications for the USPS, as well as how this change affects the relationship between FedEx and the USPS, will be seen in time.
+The financial implications for the USPS, and the affects on their relationship with FedEx, will be seen in time.

 For FedEx and its customers, the changes will be impactful as well.
 For example, in contrast to UPS, FedEx has long kept its networks segregated.
 This meant that when a shipper routed a package with SmartPost, the USPS would deliver it.
 In the past, UPS has been more flexible since its networks are more holistic.
 A SurePost (UPS’s competitor to SmartPost) package could easily be upgraded to a quicker transit service if UPS identified packages going to the same (or nearby) address(es).
 FedEx is adding perhaps greater flexibility that will similarly benefit the shipper in terms of time in transit.